Phenmetrazine: Chemistry

+A variety of phenmetrazine analogues and derivatives have been encountered as designer drugs.
+In addition, the activities of various phenmetrazine analogues and derivatives as monoamine releasing agent (MRA) have been described.

 Synthesis

 Phenmetrazine can be synthesized in three steps from 2-bromopropiophenone and ethanolamine.
 The intermediate alcohol 3-methyl-2-phenylmorpholin-2-ol (1) is converted to a fumarate salt (2) with fumaric acid, then reduced with sodium borohydride to give phenmetrazine free base (3).
 The free base can be converted to the fumarate salt (4) by reaction with fumaric acid.